The Training Philosophy of Couch to the Summit Performance Coaching

-Not only do I work with Trail Runners, but also Ultra Runners, Stair Climbers, Hikers (and mountain focused athletes like Mountaineers), and even some Cyclists too.
-If you are focused on vertical and uphill endurance in any sport, or you just want to get moving, I can help you!
+Not only do I work with Trail Runners, but also Ultra Runners, Stair Climbers, Hikers (and mountain focused athletes like Mountaineers), and even Ski-mo athletes and Cyclists too.
+If you are focused on mountain based activities including vertical and uphill endurance in any sport, or you just want to get moving, I can help you!

 Reaching the summit is about breaking through the mental prison we lock ourselves in, but it’s very hard to take the first steps off the couch and get started on taking action.
 I am motivated to assist people of all ages and fitness levels to develop an active lifestyle allowing them to truly experience the gift of movement in nature.